 Lighthouse for the Visually Impaired and Blind provides free vision rehabilitation that teaches people who are visually impaired of all ages to live more independently.
 After 20 years of providing vision rehabilitation services to thousands of people who are visually impaired and blind and their families at 8610 Galen Wilson Blvd. in Port Richey, the Lighthouse for the Visually Impaired and Blind must relocate.
 We are looking for grants to assist with building a new, larger facility, and furnishing it.

 Specifically, we need:

-You can also read Lighthouse buys land on Ridge Road for facility, published on April 19, 2017 by The Suncoast News.
+You can also read Lighthouse pursues construction of building on Ridge Road, published on July 26, 2017 by The Suncoast News.

 On behalf of the Lighthouse Board of Directors, the people we serve, and our staff, thank you for your consideration of this request.
 A Grand opening of the new Lighthouse is planned for early summer 2018.